huaminghuangtw/Evergreen-Notes/Permanent-Notes/abandon-your-ego.md

 # [“I assume I’m below average” by Derek Sivers](https://sive.rs/below-average)

-> _Now I just assume I'm below average._
+> _Now I just assume I’m below average._

 > _It serves me well.
 I listen more.
 I ask a lot of questions.
-I've stopped thinking others are stupid.
+I’ve stopped thinking others are stupid.
 I assume most people are smarter than me._

-> _To assume you're below average is to admit you're still learning.
+> _To assume you’re below average is to admit you’re still learning.
 You focus on what you need to improve, not your past accomplishments._

 ---